denevell/Natch/README.md

 * #: Intercept json parsing errors and return 400s: register, login
 * #: Add start derby and stuff to gradle build file?
 * #: Run code coverage and test non-covered code
-* #: We're not closing the entity managers when we return with bad user input in models
-* #: Check the memory leak is really fixed in long running tomcat instances
 * #: threaded posts: move tags to the thread object and not individual posts?
 * #: threaded posts: move subject to thread object?
 * #: threaded posts: moved creation date to thread?